 The American Psychiatric Association and the American Psychological

-Association recognize that gender identity fluctuates for the vast majority of minors, (unlike skin color).
+Association recognize that gender identity fluctuates for the vast majority of minors.

 Immutability arguments marginalize those who do not experience a fixed sexuality.

 For homosexuals wishing to function heterosexually, change is a worthwhile aim, but as with many longstanding unwanted behaviours, homosexual orientation can be difficult to change.